-It is important to note that data for many indicators is still unavailable for many companies.
+Although the availability of data has improved for some companies and indicators, it is important to note that the coverage for certain indicators continues to remain very low.
 Total coverage data (reported and estimated) for each indicator has been calculated as a percentage of the total portfolio and is reported in the column "Explanation" in the table above.
 Coverage data only reflects coverage of the equities in the long book.
 It should also be noted that any estimates used may under- or overstate the actual adverse impacts.